rydmike/flex_color_scheme/README.md

 ```

 Using the `FlexThemeModeSwitch` 3-way theme mode switch is optional and not required to
 use `FlexColorScheme` based themes.
-It is a simple, but different theme mode switch design and was included
+It is just a unique theme mode switch design and was included
 as a bonus feature in the `FlexColorScheme` package.
 It was added based on a request after it
 had been observed in the wild in the Flexfold demo app.

-In the Flexfold demo app the switch was originally a fairly fixed design, now `FlexThemeModeSwitch` has many
+In the Flexfold demo app the switch was originally a fairly fixed design.
+This `FlexThemeModeSwitch` has many
 properties that allow you to customize it extensively.
 You can find its [API
 reference here](https://pub.dev/documentation/flex_color_scheme/latest/flex_color_scheme/FlexThemeModeSwitch-class.html)
 and its companion, the `FlexThemeModeOptionButton`
 [API reference here](https://pub.dev/documentation/flex_color_scheme/latest/flex_color_scheme/FlexThemeModeOptionButton-class.html).
 With the API you can customize the look of the `FlexThemeModeSwitch`, here are some examples:

 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/ThemeSwitchCustomize.png?raw=true" alt="theme mode customize"/>

 The `FlexThemeModeOptionButton` is typically used by the `FlexThemeModeSwitch`, but it can also be used as a part
 of other theme related indicator widgets.
-Like for example the scrolling horizontal list used in the Flexfold demo.
+Like for example the scrolling horizontal list used in the Flexfold demo app.
-Where it is used as theme indicator in a list, used as a way to show all available themes and select the active theme,
+Where it is used as a theme indicator in a list, as a way to show all available themes and select the active theme,
 just as an alternative to the rather plain popup menu.

 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/ThemeIndicatorList.png?raw=true" alt="theme indicator list"/>